 Technology has also become a popular device for parents as an occupier of children’s attention, a sort of one-eyed babysitter.

-Many pre-tech adults have fond memories of their parents reading to them as kids.
+Many adults have fond memories of their parents reading to them as kids.
 Reading together creates a strong bond between parent and child (3).
-And interactive books can be even better.
+Interactive books can help make it even better.

 What Is Interactive Book Reading?